 What do dentists who shoot lions, publicists who make jokes in poor taste on Twitter and Indiana pizza makers have in common?
 Their lives were suddenly and irrevocably changed for the worse while doing something they could never have predicted would lead to it.

 Avoiding catastrophe is an important pillar of the wealth building strategy that I promote through Radical Personal Finance.
-As personal finance enthusiasts, we are one of the most prudent groups of people on this planet: we build our emergency funds, insure against negative events, diversify our investments and make careful choices about our spending.
+As personal finance enthusiasts, we are one of the most prudent groups of people on this planet: we build our emergency funds, insure against negative events, diversify our investments, and make careful choices about our spending.

 Radical Personal Finance is, however, about going beyond the obvious and into the territory of things less commonly considered, but just as important.
 I want you to be prepared to deal with a hurricane, becoming a refugee, dealing with food scarcity or even the possibility of getting arrested.

-In my experience as a financial advisor, it has often frustrated me with how little care is sometimes taken to ensure the client’s financial security, despite the good intentions of most people in the industry.
+In my experience as a financial advisor, it has often frustrated me how little care is sometimes taken to ensure the client’s financial security, despite the good intentions of most people in the industry.
 But why is this possible?
 The answer is that most people care even less about their data.

 It’s shocking to discover how vulnerable we actually make ourselves by not taking simple security measures when using bank accounts, email and social media - vulnerable not only to a loss privacy but potentially to a very real financial loss.